-BEIJING – Supporters of Liu Xiaobo are gathering worldwide to mark the traditional Chinese observance of the seventh day after the imprisoned Nobel Peace Prize laureate's death.
+BEIJING – From a waterfront concert in a Hong Kong park to a quiet candlelit prayer in a Melbourne alley, Liu Xiaobo's supporters around the world gathered Wednesday to mark the traditional Chinese observance of the seventh day after the imprisoned Nobel Peace Prize laureate's death.

-However, in a leafy apartment complex in west Beijing, more than a dozen men have been holding an around-the-clock vigil with a different purpose altogether: keeping visitors and journalists away from the home Liu shared with his wife, Liu Xia.
+Outside a leafy apartment complex in west Beijing, however, more than a dozen men have been holding an around-the-clock vigil with a different purpose altogether: keeping visitors and journalists away from the home Liu shared with his widow, Liu Xia.

-Liu Xia was last seen in official photos showing her lowering an urn containing her husband's ashes into the sea Saturday.
-Numerous foreign governments and rights groups have demanded China lift all restrictions on her movements.
+Last seen in official photos showing her lowering an urn containing her husband's ashes into the sea on Saturday, Liu Xia's whereabouts remain unknown, sparking concerns from friends and demands by numerous foreign governments and rights groups that China lift all restrictions on her movement.

 Liu Xia was never charged but has been kept guarded and largely isolated in the apartment for more than seven years while her husband served an 11-year sentence on charges of incitement to subvert government power after he published a manifesto calling for political reform.

 Tienchi Martin-Liao, the president of the Independent Chinese PEN Center and a close family friend based in Cologne, Germany, said there were rumors that Liu Xia has been forced by authorities to take a "vacation" in the southwestern province of Yunnan, where she has friends.
 Liu Xia and her close circle of confidants in China have gone quiet, Martin-Liao said.

 "Before we were able to at least see her weekly through video chat on a friend's phone.
 Now she's been completely cut off," Martin-Liao said.
 "What crimes has she committed to be surveilled, controlled and humiliated?"